What is a roll-off dumpster?

-How long can I keep my roll-off dumpster?
+How long can I keep my roll-off dumpster for?

-This can be discussed at the time of your rental.
+We would be happy to discuss this with you at the time of your rental.

 Do I need to schedule a removal for my dumpster?

-Where do you take the material in my roll-off dumpster and my portable toilet after its picked up?
+Where do you take the material in my roll-off dumpster and my portable toilet after you pick it up?